-Eric Carlberg: Eric became the Prairie Crossing Learning Farm’s Farm Manager, and the Adolescent Program’s Farm Teacher, in March, 2009.
+Eric became the Prairie Crossing Learning Farm’s Farm Manager, and the Adolescent Program’s Farm Teacher, in March, 2009.
 Before that, he worked on farms in various parts of the country and served as crew leader for Sandhill Organics, the certified organic farm that sits on 40 acres of Prairie Crossing land.
 Eric received an MA in Religious Studies at Chicago Theological Seminary, in Hyde Park, in May 2011 and plans to eventually help churches grow food for their surrounding communities.
 Eric came to farming through working with homeless people and witnessing their lack of access to healthy food.
 At Prairie Crossing, Eric works with young people to help them understand how communities and individuals can become more resilient.
-As Farm Teacher, his role is to teach both the attitudes that make farmers good citizens, and to teach students basic ways of participating in our economy.
+As Farm Teacher, his role is to teach and model the complex use of intelligence and attitudes of resourcefulness that make farmers good citizens, and to teach students basic ways of participating in our economy.

-Devon Mann: Devon is originally from Oregon & graduated from the University of Oregon with a BS is Biology in 1993.
+Devon is originally from Oregon & graduated from the University of Oregon with a BS in Biology in 1993.
 She then attended the University of North Carolina, Wilmington, where she received an MS in Biology with emphasis in Marine Invertebrate Zoology in 1996.
 After moving to Chicago in 1997, Devon worked for 5 years at the University of Chicago as manager of a research lab focusing on genes important to early vertebrate brain development.
 In 2003, she moved to Prairie Crossing and began teaching college level biology courses at the College of Lake County.
-Her daughter, Hollis, is currently in Lower Elementary at MSLF.